 The entry car bridge over the stream on lower Wandermere Estates Lane has a cobble stone surface over concrete poured over a galvanized steel culvert.
-A few cobble stones are loose and/or damaged, probably due to heavy loads.
-These can be replaced from the operating budget in the near future.
-Cobble stone mortar should be inspected annually and any cracked or loose areas should be cleaned and repaired from the operating budget.
+The cobble stone mortar should be inspected annually and any cracked or loose areas should be cleaned and repaired from the operating budget.
 The culvert has a fabric and concrete liner.
 This installation has an expected life of 50 to 70 years which is outside the reserve period.

 The 5 foot wide concrete sidewalk along the lake is in good condition.

-"Rolled curbs" are provided along the streets and are in good condition with some cracking that appears to be due to heavy equipment loads during construction.
+"Rolled curbs" are provided along the streets and are in good condition with some cracking that appears to be due to snowplows and heavy equipment loads during construction.
 The concrete mailbox pads are also in good condition.

 Concrete flatwork has a published expected useful life (EUL) of 30 years, however, we believe in this area and this situation, the sidewalks and curbs can last indefinitely with regular maintenance.
 This places their replacement outside of the 30 year analysis.
-We have allowed for spot repairs and replacement of deteriorated sections (5% of the total) in 2028.
+We have allowed for spot repairs and replacement of damaged or deteriorated sections (5% of the total) in 2028 and every 15 years.

 The Lakeview Lane pathway includes an 11 foot wide wood and composite bridge over the water feature stream.
 The bridge is supported by glulam beams spanning between concrete abutments.
 The bridge was refurbished in 2015 with composite decking and new railing.
 The bridge is in good condition.
 The bridge support system, decking, and handrails should be inspected regularly and repaired or replaced as needed.
 These should be relatively low cost items funded by the operating budget.
-We have assumed a life of 25 years for the glulam beams and have planned for their replacement for year 2028.
+We have assumed a life of 25 years for the glulam beams and decking and have planned for their replacement for year 2028.

 The entrance gate monuments are concrete and concrete block structures with a mortared stone veneer with metal decorative bands and ornaments.
 The monuments appear to be in similar condition as the original reserve study with some maintenance needed.
 Loose stones and mortar gaps were observed here and there.
 These should be repaired in the near future to help prevent moisture related deterioration.
-Some corrosion of the metal bands is occurring.
+Extensive corrosion of the metal bands is occurring.
 These should be cleaned and painted with a high quality rust preventive coating.
 If possible they should be removed so that the back side can be cleaned and painted as well.
+At least 3 of the bands are loose and should be properly secured.
 Annual inspections and needed repairs to the stone, mortar and metal work should be carried out.
 These should be relatively low cost items funded from the operations budget.
-With regular maintenance, these monuments should last indefinitely.
+With these steps along with regular maintenance, these monuments should last indefinitely.

-The gate operators and telephone touch pad controls are in good condition, dated 2003, with an expected life of 15 years.
-We have planned for replacement of the operators, control panels, and sensor loops in 2018 and 2033.
+The gate operators are in good condition, dated 2003, with an expected life of 15 years.
+We have planned for replacement of the operators and sensor loops in 2021 and 2036.
+The gate keypad/callbox control panels have been replaced recently.
+These also have an EUL of 15 years and we have planned their replacement in 2034.

 The steel gates are in good condition and should last indefinitely with regular maintenance.
-Painting and replacement of the hinge bearings may be needed over the years.
+A few small areas of corrosion are beginning.
+These areas should be touched up.
+Painting and replacement of the hinge bearings will be needed over the years.
 This cost should be taken from the operating budget.